 \section{Abstract}

-Reinforcement Learning (RL) has shown great potential for autonomous decision-making in the cybersecurity domain, enabling agents to learn through direct environment interaction.
+Reinforcement Learning (RL) has emerged as a promising approach for autonomous decision-making in the cybersecurity domain, enabling agents to learn through direct environment interaction.
 However, RL agents in Autonomous Cyber Operations (ACO) typically learn from scratch, requiring them to execute undesirable actions to learn their consequences.
-In this study, we integrate external knowledge in the form of a Large Language Model (LLM) pretrained on cybersecurity data that our RL agent can directly leverage to make informed decisions.
-By guiding initial training with an LLM, we improve baseline performance and reduce the need for exploratory actions with obviously negative outcomes.
-We evaluate our LLM-integrated approach in a simulated cybersecurity environment, and demonstrate that our guided agent achieves over 2x higher rewards during early training and converges to a favorable policy approximately 4,500 episodes faster than the baseline.
+In this study, we integrate external knowledge in the form of a Large Language Model (LLM) pretrained on cybersecurity data that our RL agent can directly leverage during training to make informed decisions.
+By guiding initial training with an LLM, we improve baseline performance and reduce the need for exploratory actions with clearly negative outcomes.
+We evaluate our LLM-integrated approach in a realistic, simulated cybersecurity environment, and demonstrate that our guided agent achieves over 2x higher rewards during early training and converges to a favorable policy approximately 4,500 episodes faster than the baseline.